Machine Learning Hamiltonians are Accurate Energy-Force Predictors: Experiments

 \section{Experiments}

 In this section, we evaluate QHFlow2 under a direct downstream benchmark for Hamiltonian prediction.
 We also construct an rMD17 benchmark by re-computing reference Hamiltonians that are consistent with the provided energy and force labels.
 Our evaluation computes total energies and analytic forces from predicted Hamiltonians using PySCF~\cite{sun2018pyscf}, enabling controlled comparisons with MLIP baselines on molecular dynamics benchmarks.
 We report downstream energy and force accuracy (\cref{fig:md_mlip,fig:qh9_mlip}), Hamiltonian prediction accuracy (\cref{tab:md_ham,tab:qh9_ham,fig:qh9_acc}), scaling behavior of MLH models (\cref{fig:md_datascaling,fig:qh9_scaling}), and runtime analysis (\cref{fig:qh9_speed_mem_vs_params}).
+Additional analyses ( \cref{app:energy_force_error_analysis,app:geometry_pes_analysis}) examine the energy-force error gap, finite-difference force consistency, MO-basis error structure, and local PES fidelity and Hessian quality.